 top of page

-• Writer's pictureClaire Dean
+Writer's pictureClaire Dean

 Dive Deep: Keeping Your Water Element Flowing for Healthy Kidneys (TCM Style)

 Imagine your body as a mini universe, a harmonious dance of five interconnected elements: Wood, Fire, Earth, Metal, and Water.
 In Traditional Chinese Medicine (TCM), each element governs specific organs and functions.
-Today, we're diving into the depths of Water, the element intimately linked to healthy & balanced kidneys and bladder but we will be focusing on the kidneys.
+Today, we're diving into the depths of Water, the element intimately linked to healthy and balanced kidneys and bladder but we will be focusing on the kidneys.

 Water and Your Kidneys: A Deep Connection